codex-storage/codex-spec/specs/marketplace.md

 data persistence guarantees, and node storage incentives.

 An important component of Codex network is a Marketplace.
-It is a place which mediates negotiations of all parties in order to provide persistence in the network.
-It also provides ways to enforce agreements and **TODO** with repair.
+It is a place which mediates negotiations of all parties to provide persistence in the network.
+It also provides ways to enforce agreements and facilitate repair when a storage node drops out.

-Marketplace is defined by smart-contract that is deployed to EVM-compatible blockchain.
+Marketplace is defined by smart-contract deployed to EVM-compatible blockchain.
 It has several flows which are linked with roles in the network and which the participating node takes upon itself.
 It can be one role or multiple at the same time.
 This specification describes these flows.

 The Marketplace handles storage requests, the storage slot state, storage provider rewards, storage provider collaterals, and storage proof state.

-If a node implementation wants to participate in the persistence layer of Codex it needs to choose which role(s) it wants to support and implement properer flows otherwise it won't be compatible with the rest of the Codex network.
+If a node implementation wants to participate in the persistence layer of Codex, it needs to choose which role(s) it wants to support and implement proper flows.
+Otherwise, it won't be compatible with the rest of the Codex network.

 ### Roles

-There are 3 main roles in the network - client, storage provider (SP) and validator.
+There are three main roles in the network - client, storage provider (SP) and validator.

-Client is a potentially short-lived node in the network, that interacts with it with the main purpose of persisting its data in the network.
+Client is a potentially short-lived node in the network that mainly interacts with the purpose of persisting its data in the network.

-Storage Provider is long-term participant in the network, that store other's data for profit.
+Storage Provider is a long-term participant in the network that stores other data for profit.
 It needs to provide a proof to the smart contract that it possesses the data from time to time.

-Validator is a node that helps with enforcing the storage provider's duties to comply with storage requests that they accepted.
-When it detects that SP should have submitted a proof but non was submitted on-chain, it triggers on-chain function which will handle this case.
-Validator is rewarded for correct invocation of this function.
+Validator validates that Storage Providers correctly are fulfilling their duties and that they provide proofs of storage on time.

 ## Storage Request Lifecycle